What is a suspicious transaction report?

 - deposits to the account are made by numerous parties that are not signing authorities or employees (fact)

-- the account activity involves wire transfers in and out of the country (fact), which does not fit the expected pattern of that business (context)
+- the account activity involves wire transfers in and out of the country (fact), which do not fit the expected pattern for that business (context)

 - multiple deposits are made to the account by third parties (fact)